fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 #### Templates

 All cell editors (textual or graphical) create their DOM node from a template.
-This template is part of the cell editor's prototype.
+This template typically comes from the cell editor's prototype.
 We will learn more about creating custom cell editors later on.
-For now, just consider the the template of a hypothetical cell editor called `Checkbox`:
+For now, just consider this template of a hypothetical cell editor called `Checkbox`:

 ```javascript
 Checkbox.prototype.template = '<input type="checkbox" {{checked}}>';
 ```

-`{{checked}}` is a {@link https://mustache.github.io|Mustache} variable which can be defined on the instantiation `options` object at grid render time:
+`{{checked}}` is a {@link https://mustache.github.io|Mustache} variable which loads the cell editor's state.
+It can be defined on the instantiation `options` object at grid render time:

 ```javascript
 dataModel.getCellEditorAt = function(columnIndex, rowIndex, declaredEditorName, options) {